Wise Online - View Week

 Wise Online- Week 7

-Week 7 – Trauma, Empathy & Kindness
+Week 7 – Trauma, Empathy & Burnout

 What is Empathy?

 Empathy is the ability to understand and share someone else’s feelings, to the extent of imagining what the other person is thinking or feeling, and responding with care.
 So what is the difference between empathy and kindness?
 Empathy is the intellectual identification of the thoughts, feelings, or state of another person.
 Emotional empathy refers to the experience of deep connection with another person, including feeling distressed when observing the other person’s distress.
-Kindness is defined as a behaviour marked by ethical characteristics, concern and consideration for others.
-Kindness is the quality of being friendly, generous, and considerate.

-The Importance of Balancing Kindness With Empathy
+The Importance of Balancing Compassion With Empathy

 Emotional empathy enriches our relationships with others, but it becomes a problem when we are overwhelmed by our emotional response to other people’s distress, sometimes leading to burnout or vicarious (secondary) trauma.
 Emotional empathy can also distract us from having an accurate judgment of what the other person really needs.
 Our capacity to perceive and resonate with others’ suffering allows us to feel and understand their pain.
 This skill in responding mindfully to others’ pain results in us remaining equanimous whilst also motivating us to respond with compassion.